FleekStreet/FleekStreet.github.io/_posts/2015-02-22-triangle-numbers.markdown

 <p >Each number in any subsequent level is the sum of the number directly it and its neighbors (on the level above, not its own neighbors).
 A non-existent neighbor is counted as a 0, i.e. the first two and last two numbers in any row will only be the sum of one or two numbers.
 The problem asks you to give the position of the first even number a given level of the triangle.
 No analytical idea popped at out at me immediately, so I decided with a brute force solution.
 Maybe I would have some insight while breaking down the recursive formula for generating the levels</p>

 <h2 class="section-heading">Next Level Function</h2>
 <p class='writing'> First I made a function that produced a new level from a given level called next_level.
-I also imported the deque object from the built-in collections library.
-On a side note, I picked up deque from The Python Cookbook, which I highly recommend.
-Basically, you can set it to contain only a certain number of elelemnts, so that when you add an element to the end, it pops out the element at its head.
+I also imported the <a href='http://pymotw.com/2/collections/deque.html'>deque</a> object from the built-in <a href='https://docs.python.org/3.4/library/collections.html'>collections module</a>.
+On a side note, I picked up deque from <a href='http://www.amazon.com/Python-Cookbook-Third-David-Beazley/dp/1449340377/ref=sr_1_1?ie=UTF8&qid=1424669853&sr=8-1&keywords=python+cookbook'>Python Cookbook</a>, which I highly recommend.
+Among other things, you can set it to contain only a certain number of elelemnts, so that when you add an element to the end, it pops out the element at its head.
 This is really convenient when you want to traverse some array but only look at some fixed length subarray.
 Here I'll need to traverse the "current level" looking every subaray of 3 consequtive elements (to get the sums to calculate values for the level below).</p>

 <pre>